SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 #### Solace Resource Naming Convention

-To illustrate this integration example, all named resources created on the Solace Message Broker will have the following prefixes:
+To illustrate this integration example, all named resources created on the Solace Event Broker will have the following prefixes:

 <table>
     <tr>